abingdonpta/abingdonpta/content/programs/grants.md

 - The PTA allocates funds for grants in September as part of its annual budget.
 For the 2022-2023 school year, the PTA has budgeted **$3,400** for grants.
 - This money is split into three tranches to be granted in the fall, winter, and spring.
 The Executive Board votes on grant applications at their meetings.
 - Grant requests may be funded, in whole or in part, by a business donor, with the mutual consent of the donor and the staff recipient.
-This is a great way local businesses to support their neighborhood school, and to stretch PTA funds further.
+This is a great way for local businesses to support their neighborhood school, and to stretch PTA funds further.
 - When a grant is approved, the PTA will pay directly for the item or service whenever possible.

 ## When are grants awarded?